-Actual pension and benefits expense and cash funding requirements in respect of 2015 may differ from the amounts estimated here, and will be based on future economic and demographic experience.
+Actual pension and benefits expense and cash funding requirements in respect of 2016 may differ from the amounts estimated here, and will be based on future economic conditions and the respective plans' economic and demographic experience.
+We understand these estimates will be provided to the Ontario Energy Board

-We understand these estimates will be provided to the Ontario Energy Board (the "OEB") in conjunction with EGDI's application for recovery of pension and benefits costs from ratepayers.
-The information presented in this letter is prepared for the internal use of EGDI and for filing with the OEB.
+(the "OEB") in conjunction with EGDI's application for recovery of pension and benefits costs from ratepayers.

+The information presented in this letter is prepared for internal use of EGDI and for submitting to the OEB.
 This information is not intended or suitable for any other purpose.